MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/01/1-primers/8-function-parameters/README.md

 ![MV Logo](/logo.jpg)
-# Creating Functions with Parameters and Return Values:
+# Creating Functions with Parameters and Return Values

 - Functions can also take input, known as parameters, and return output, known as return values.
 - Parameters are specified inside the parentheses of the function definition, and can be passed in when the function is called.